rimutaka/posts/lambda-url-with-cloudfront/readme.md

 Content-Length: 0
 Connection: keep-alive
 x-amzn-RequestId: 215426b9-920c-4d1f-b994-54ccd29b2612
+Vary: Origin
 Access-Control-Allow-Origin: https://localhost:8080
 Access-Control-Allow-Headers: authorization,content-type,x-books-authorization
-Vary: Origin
 Access-Control-Allow-Methods: GET,POST
 Access-Control-Allow-Credentials: true
 ```

-The response has everything the browser needs to continue with the exchange.
+The last four lines of response tell the browser it may continue with more GET/POST requests.

 Unlike the previous example, the lambda code was not involved in handling the CORS protocol - it was handled by AWS outside of the function's code.

+As you can see, this is a much easier option than handling CORS inside the lambda code.

 ## A few "gotchas"